感生1. The practice of staying

 The sheepherding attracted me from a scientific perspective.
 But the Lanes helped me see that their herding cannot be separated from their ways of life and cosmologies.
 The traditions always change, mix and adapt.

 My brief stay left me both moved and unsure.
 I was drawn to the indigenous way of relating to land, but I don't have that ancestry.
-My family has always been migrating - into cities, into money, displaced by war, by family divisions.
+My family has always been migrating - into cities, factories, money, displaced by war, by family divisions.
 I've had the privilege of traveling during college while others stayed and committed to their homes in ways I haven't learned to commit to mine.
 I really do enjoy talking with elders and herders.
 I love walking with animals and winds.
 But am I just a visitor commodifying their struggles?

 I remembered my seven years in Hawaiʻi feeling like a tourist, then revisiting the Mauna Kea protest and finally understanding what the elders were protecting.